Parent-Adult Child Counselling

-At Northern Frontiers our trained counsellors are experienced in analysing family tensions and identifying strategies that help parents and their adult children manage relationship tensions.
+At Northern Frontiers our trained counsellors are experienced in analysing family tensions and identifying strategies that help parents and adult children manage relationship tensions.
 Counselling can teach you how to listen for understanding and gain awareness of your own expectations and viewpoints as well as those of your loved one.
 It can help you appreciate the benefits of seeking win/win solutions when problems arise (and they invariably will).
-In short, counselling offers opportunities for personal growth and relationship repair and strengthening through understanding and respecting each other’s point of view.
+In short, counselling offers opportunities for personal growth and relationship repair and strengthening through understanding and respecting each other’s viewpoint.

 Northern Frontiers’ Parent-Adult Counselling Service typically assists with issues such as:

 Transitioning through family stages –children becoming parents – parents becoming grandparents

 Improving communication – how it differs once children become adults